-A Few Last Storyboarding Tips
+A Few Video Storyboard Tips

+Now you know how to create a storyboard for a video.
 Finally, don't be too cautious about your storyboards.
 Take some chances.
 Draw quickly and sloppily if you feel inspired and need to get your ideas down on paper.
 You can go back and work on your storyboards.
 Have fun with your storyboards, they're the perfect tool for letting your imagination work.